uswitch/yggdrasil/README.md

 * [cluster.ConnectTimeout](https://www.envoyproxy.io/docs/envoy/v1.11.1/api-v2/api/v2/cds.proto#envoy-api-field-cluster-connect-timeout)

 ### Example
-Below is an example of an ingress with some annotation specified
+Below is an example of an ingress with some of the annotations specified

 ```yaml
 apiVersion: extensions/v1beta1